All-in-one solution saves time and money — at a glance

 “You can change the engine speed, which also will change the speed of the crane,” Hammer says.
 “It’s very smooth.
 I like it because you got all the differing speeds you can use, but when you lift heavier stuff, you want to keep it as slow as possible.”

-Butler workers power Miller Maxstar® 200 STR welders off the 6,000-watt generator.
+Butler workers power Miller Maxstar® welders off the 6,000-watt generator.
 These lightweight welders provide superior arc characteristics and are portable enough for Butler to move among the company’s trucks and field jobs.

 Reduced maintenance and extended chassis life

 Reducing engine idle time not only provides fuel savings, it also results in maintenance savings for Butler.
-The company is able to reduce the frequency of maintenance and lower costs for preventive maintenance as a result.
+The company is able to reduce the frequency of maintenance and lower costs for preventive maintenance.

 “The less idling that occurs with that, the lower the maintenance costs and the less issues we experience,” Klemisch says.